Flad115/Wordle/README.md

 (Click text above to play)

-## This learning project is a recreation of the game wordle developed Josh Wardle.
+## This learning project is a recreation of the game wordle developed by Josh Wardle.

 You have 6 guesses to figure out a random 5 letter word (ENGLISH ONLY).
 Input answers by typing and submit a guess by pressing enter (WILL NOT WORK ON MOBILE).
-There is no case sensitivity
+There is no case sensitivity.

 > The letterboxes will become colored when a guess is submitted: